KJCK-FM: Frequency move

 KJCK-FM moved from 94.5 to 97.5 in September 2002 after a station on 97.3 FM was relocated from Moberly, Missouri to Kansas City, which caused several other stations across Kansas to change frequencies.
 (Country music station WIBW-FM in Topeka currently occupies the 94.5 frequency.)
 KJCK-FM, now at 97.5 MHz, retained "The Big Kat" moniker after the move.

 On April 1, 2005, the station changed its name to "Power Hits 97-5", which was partially intended as an April Fool's Day joke.
-The music direction was changed, as KJCK-FM began playing more adult-friendly content during the day, while relegating harder-edged content (such as hip-hop and R&B tracks) after 6 PM.
+The music direction was changed, as KJCK-FM began playing more adult-friendly content during the day, while relegating harder-edged content (such as hip-hop and R&B tracks) after 6 pm.
 This was done to compete against KACZ, who also had an adult-leaning Top 40 format.
 A new wake-up show, "Stooks In The Morning", debuted in May 2005.

 Transmitter fire

 On March 25, 2007, at around 11 pm, KJCK went off the air due to a fire in the transmitter.
 The transmitter went back on a few hours later; however, the coverage area was reduced down to at least a 6-mile radius.
 Manhattan residents and some residents in Fort Riley were not able to pick up the station.
-Stooks In The Morning did a web-only show for part of the week, while on 97.5, it was a "best-of" show.
+Stooks in the Morning did a web-only show for part of the week, while on 97.5, it was a "best-of" show.
 Everyone else took the day off.
 That Thursday afternoon/evening, the station went back to its original coverage area.
 Some criticized that the days they were off the air were Justin Carson's last days before moving to KZCH in Wichita the following week.
 Justin's last day was on Friday, March 30 (he returned in August 2008, but left by September 2009).

 During the early morning hours of Saturday, May 19, 2007 the secondhand transformer which replaced the original transformer that had caused the fire ceased to function correctly.
 KJCK-FM again operated at extremely low power until the following Monday afternoon when a new transformer was installed.
 On January 11, 2008, the station put in a new transmitter which includes the most up to date technology.

 New ownership and program director

 In August 2007, the station started leaning rhythmic again, as most of the adult-friendly content was removed.
 During this time, new program director Robert Elfman was hired, as former PD and morning show host Matt Stooks left in June.

-On October 6, 2011, Platinum Broadcasting announced it was ceasing operations.
-KJCK-AM-FM would be sold to Eagle Communications, based in Hays, Kansas.
+On October 6, 2011, Platinum Broadcasting announced it would sell KJCK-AM-FM to Eagle Communications, based in Hays, Kansas.
 The sale was approved by the Federal Communications Commission on December 15, 2011.